-SUPERCITY REALTY DEVELOPMENT CORPORATION NOTES TO FINANCIAL STATEMENTS DECEMBER 31, 2016, 2015 AND 2014 (Amounts in Philippine Pesos)
+SUPERCITY REALTY DEVELOPMENT CORPORATION NOTES TO FINANCIAL STATEMENTS

+DECEMBER 31, 2018, 2017 AND 2016

 1. GENERAL INFORMATION

 1.1 Corporate Information

 Supercity Realty Development Corporation (the Company) was incorporated in the Philippines and registered with the Securities and Exchange Commission (SEC) on June 9, 2000 to engage in construction and related activities, either as contractor or subcontractor; i.e., for the construction of residential units, buildings, roads, bridges and other construction projects.
 On December 19, 2003, the Company's shares of stock were listed for trading on the Philippine Stock Exchange (PSE).